Voting Basics

 Yes.
 You will receive an application every year until you cancel your annual mail-in or absentee status or move to another county and do not request to transfer your status to the new county.

-2. If you received a mail ballot but did not complete it, you may surrender your incomplete mail ballot, along with both envelopes, at your polling place and vote a regular ballot.
+- If you received a mail ballot but did not return it, you may surrender your mail ballot and outer return envelope at your polling place and vote a regular ballot.

-4. If you requested a mail ballot but did not receive it, or you do not have it to surrender at your polling place, you may vote by provisional ballot at your polling place.
+- If you requested a mail ballot but did not receive it, or you do not have the ballot and outer return envelope to surrender at your polling place, you may vote by provisional ballot at your polling place.

 In-Person Voting Issues